-Scope note: The property "broaderPartitive" associates an instance of E55 Type "A" with an instance of E55 Type defined in ISO 2788 and "broaderPartitive" in SKOS.
+Scope note: This property associates an instance of E55 Type "A" with an instance of E55 Type "B", when items of type "A" typically form part of items of type "B", such as "car motors" and "cars".

-"B", when items of type "A" typically form part of items of type "B", such as "car motors" and "cars".
+It allows types to be organised into hierarchies based on one type describing a typical part of another.

-It allows Types to be organised into hierarchies.
-This is the sense of "broader term partitive" (BTP)" as
+This property is equivalent to "broader term partitive (BTP)" as defined in ISO 2788 and